Want to take orangutan pictures and explore the jungle of Borneo to find the man of the forest? Follow along on where and how to find him....

 Mind you, we are not here for green fairies nor creepy crawlies, they are just a mildly interesting sometimes annoying side-effect of jungle life.
 We are here for the real deal: the person of the forest (the meaning for the Malay word 'orangutan').
 And we get plenty of what we came for.

-Our luck has it that we not only see a few babies having lunch but also get a few trapeze shows of note and one alpha male coming too close for comfort - we don't realize that his calls are mating calls and we are standing between him and his object of desire.
+Our luck has it that we not only see a few orangutan babies having lunch but also get a few trapeze shows of note and one alpha male coming too close for comfort - we don't realize that his calls are mating calls and we are standing between him and his object of desire.
 Luckily we all make it out of the jungle unharmed but also without baby orangutan company which some may or may not have wished for.
-Still, our spirits run high when we return to our Klotok.
+Still, our spirits run high when we return to our Klotok - orangutan habitat live and we were amongst them!

 As I said before, most of us are happy that we just stay for a night because the facilities are basically camping on a boat.
 To my surprise, I fall asleep at 9 pm and sleep like a log until 4 am when it is almost time to move into the sunrise.
-Off to our next camp we go...
+Off to the next orangutan sanctuary we go...

-By midday, we are all orangutan-ed out and crave a shower.
+By midday, we are all orangutan-ed out, can't take any more orangutan pictures, and just crave a shower.
 We pass our last hours on the boat by playing 'I Spy' in the hope of crocodiles and taking pictures of each other hanging out of the Klotok's side door (trying not to fall in and becoming excellent at I Spy).

-The nitty gritty & practical of finding orangutans in Borneo:
+The nitty gritty & practical of orangutans tours in Borneo:

-*Flights from Jakarta take about an hour with Kalstar or Garuda to Pangkalan Bun, Kalimantan Tengah.
+*Where to see orangutans in Borneo?
+Flights from Jakarta take about an hour with Kalstar or Garuda to Pangkalan Bun, Kalimantan Tengah the Borneo airport.

 *Take lots of mosquito repellant, some clothes that can get dirty and comfortable trekking shoes.
 You can refill your water bottle on the boat, mattresses, mosquito nets, pillows and blankets for sleeping are provided.